LucasDelfino92/morrowindsharp/mw#.md

 Takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
 - [**Putting Power In Willpower**](https://www.nexusmods.com/morrowind/mods/45742) by R-Zero
 Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.
-  - Hide Putting Power in Willpower - Absorbonach.ESP.
+  - Hide *Putting Power in Willpower - Absorbonach.ESP*
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel
 Levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.